Vanessa-project/Experiment_Prolific/index.md

 ## Calculation of the donation amount

-600 paticipants took part in the experiment.
+600 paticipants took part in the study.
-XX individuals decided to not buy the product, which resulted in a average donation of £1.20.
+XX individuals decided to not buy the product, which resulted in a average donation of £1.20/1.38€.
-Therefore, we as the experimenter donated ... € to [Compensators*](https://www.compensators.org/), which you can also see in the donation receipt above.
+Therefore, we as the experimenter donated XXX € to [Compensators*](https://www.compensators.org/), as you can see in the donation receipt above.
 This leads to a reduction in CO<sub>2</sub> emissions by XXX kg.